Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

 ## 🎣 Gunicorn Hooks

+The exporter provides a comprehensive hooks system with a modular, class-based architecture for managing Gunicorn lifecycle events.

+### 🏗️ Hooks Architecture

+The hooks system is built around several specialized manager classes:

+#### **HookManager**
+Centralized logging and execution management for all hooks.

+#### **EnvironmentManager**
+Handles CLI-to-environment variable mapping and configuration updates.

+#### **MetricsServerManager**
+Manages Prometheus metrics server lifecycle with retry logic and error handling.

+#### **WorkerManager**
+Handles worker metrics updates and graceful shutdown procedures.

+#### **ProcessManager**
+Manages process cleanup and termination with timeout handling.

-### Default Hooks
+### 📋 Default Hooks

-The exporter provides several Gunicorn hooks for automatic setup:
+The exporter provides several pre-built Gunicorn hooks for automatic setup:

 #### `default_on_starting(server)`

 Called when the server is starting up.
+Initializes master metrics and multiprocess directory.

 ```python
 from gunicorn_prometheus_exporter.hooks import default_on_starting